We ♥︎ honesty! Beat EMF may earn a commission through links on this page at no additional cost to you.

 Video credit: Environmental Radiation LLC

-If you want to buy instead of DIY, read our guide to the most effective smart meter shields.
+If you want to save time and buy one that’s already done, read our guide to the most effective smart meter shields.

 Tips to Keep in Mind When Shielding Smart Meter Radiation